Here’s How The Internet Reacts When Michelle Obama Rocks Her Natural Hair

-Michelle Obama continues to give life even after her exit from the White House.
+Michelle Obama continues to live her best life after leaving the White House.

-Recently, a Twitter user decided to share a picture of Michelle Obama sporting her natural hair tied in a low puff with a gray polka dot headband.
+Recently, a Twitter user decided to share a picture of the former First Lady sporting her natural hair tied in a low puff with a gray polka dot headband.

 Many Twitter users were not ready to be blessed by Michelle Obama’s new do.
 See below: